Louisiana Town Apologizes For Using Siren From ‘The Purge’ To Signal Coronavirus Curfew

 When Crowley police rolled through town announcing the curfew, they played the same siren, likely inadvertently.
 The siren can be heard in the video below, taken from Crowley.

-As Lafayette’s KATC-TV reports, Crowley police wanted to use a sound effect that’s different from their regular sirens in order to announce the curfew, so that residents would take notice rather than just chalking it up to regular police sirents.
+As Lafayette’s KATC-TV reports, Crowley police wanted to use a sound effect that’s different from their regular sirens in order to announce the curfew, so that residents would take notice rather than just chalking it up to regular police sirens.

 Unfortunately, the timing couldn’t have been worse.
 Using a sound effect that’s used in a horror franchise, while people are locked inside their homes during a pandemic, made for a bad juxtaposition.

-Jimmy Broussard, the town’s police chief, said he had no idea that the siren was used in a horror movie.
+Jimmy Broussard, the town’s police chief, said he had no idea that the siren was used in a horror movie franchise.
 However, he said that he won’t be using a different siren, moving forward.

 Meanwhile, Acadia Parish Sheriff K.P.
 Gibson said that his department had nothing to do with the siren choice.